neuronets/nobrainer-book/docs/nobrainer-guides/01-getting_started.md

 ## Command-line

-Nobrainer provides the command-line program `nobrainer`, which contains various methods for preparing data, training and evaluating models, generating predictions, etc.
+Nobrainer provides the command-line program `nobrainer`, which provides various methods for preparing data, training and evaluating models, generating predictions, etc. While the `nobrainer` command provides easy-to-access functionality to perform simple tasks, this guide is focused on using the `nobrainer` python API to demonstrate advanced, low-level training capabilities.
 <!-- #endregion -->

 ```python id="HU6edUxDq5af"